akhikhl/multiproject-git-gradle/README.md

 }
 ```

-(URL and project names are fictitious, for demonstration only).
+(URL and project names here and below are fictitious, for demonstration only).

 Note new things: